HOT SCHEDULES

 Product LOVED IT!!!

 Keep in mind, this was an MVP release, so Product wasn't looking to add anything extra that wasn't absolutely necessary.
+If anything, some features were being removed to meet the MVP launch deadline.

 COUNT VARIANCE W/UNIT BREAKDOWN MODULE